RobPo/lorapaper/readme.md

 ### Hardware hookup

-Connect your FTTI programmer to LoraPaper through the pins exposed on the bottom side; either directly or through a breadboard and soldered pin row.
+Connect your FTTI programmer to LoraPaper through the pins exposed on the bottom side; either directly (see below) or through a breadboard and with soldered pin row (see above).
 ![ftdi](https://user-images.githubusercontent.com/21104467/71294001-6f15c700-2377-11ea-91f3-f41ed5e0c1be.jpg)

 ### Example: MinimalTemplate

+This MinimalTemplate demonstrates a simple counter, being updated everytime if there is sufficient energy harvested.
+The supercap voltage v_scap is measured minutely while the ATmega328p processor is in deep sleep all remaining time.
+Triggering is done via external RTC to minimize current consumption during deep sleep phase.
+IF the voltage is charged above a certain limit (ie 4.2V), an image update is triggered.